Skip to content

 A

 First, confirm the IOL axis position and postoperative refraction.
-If axis misalignment is the cause, perform reoperation (repositioning) to rotate the IOL to the correct position, aiming for 2–4 weeks postoperatively.
-If the IOL cylinder power is inappropriate, IOL exchange or additional surgery is required.
-If a non-toric IOL was used, options include supplementary toric IOL insertion in the ciliary sulcus or corneal laser enhancement (LASIK, PRK, etc.).
+If axis misalignment is the cause, perform repositioning surgery to rotate the IOL to the correct position, ideally at 2–4 weeks postoperatively.
+If the IOL cylinder power is inappropriate, IOL exchange or additional surgery may be needed.
+If a non-toric IOL was used, options include supplementary toric IOL insertion in the ciliary sulcus or enhancement with corneal laser (LASIK, PRK, etc.).

 A toric IOL has cylinder power on the lens.
-The lowest power toric IOL is typically 1.0 D (at the IOL plane), which corresponds to correction of 0.5–0.6 D of corneal astigmatism 1).
-The required cylinder power may change when the spherical power of the IOL changes, and the effective lens position also affects the correction amount 1).
+The lowest-power toric IOL is typically 1.0 D (at the IOL plane), which corresponds to correcting 0.5–0.6 D of corneal astigmatism 1).
+Changes in the IOL spherical power may alter the required cylinder power, and the effective lens position also affects the correction amount 1).

-The cataract surgery incision itself induces mild astigmatism (approximately 0.3–0.5 D with small incision surgery).
-For toric IOL power calculation, the residual astigmatism after subtracting SIA is used.
+The cataract surgery incision itself induces mild astigmatism (approximately 0.3–0.5 D with small-incision surgery).
+Toric IOL power calculation uses the residual astigmatism after subtracting SIA.
 SIA is a multifactorial factor depending on incision location, size, and surgeon experience 5).

-• IOL material: Hydrophobic acrylic has higher adhesion to the posterior capsule than hydrophilic acrylic or silicone, providing superior rotational stability 1)
+• IOL material: Hydrophobic acrylic has better adhesion to the posterior capsule than hydrophilic acrylic or silicone, offering superior rotational stability 1)

-• Removal of ophthalmic viscosurgical device: Residual material can cause the IOL to slide within the capsular bag
+• Removal of ophthalmic viscosurgical device: Residual OVD can cause the IOL to slide within the capsular bag

-• CCC shape and size: When the CCC covers the entire circumference of the IOL optic, it contributes to both rotational stability and prevention of posterior capsule opacification6)
+• CCC shape and size: A CCC that covers the entire circumference of the IOL optic contributes to both rotational stability and prevention of posterior capsule opacification6)

-• Timing of rotation: Often occurs early, from 1 hour to the day after surgery
+• Timing of rotation: Often occurs early, from 1 hour to the next day after surgery

-In an evidence-based review by Goggin (2022), the following outcomes are achievable with appropriate preoperative planning, calculation, and surgical technique1):
+An evidence-based review by Goggin (2022) indicates that with appropriate preoperative planning, calculation, and surgical technique, the following outcomes can be achieved1):

-• Alignment accuracy: Within 5 degrees of the intended axis is achieved in routine cases
+• Alignment accuracy: Within 5 degrees of the intended axis in routine cases

-• Postoperative residual astigmatism: An average of approximately 0.4 D is achievable
+• Postoperative residual astigmatism: Average of approximately 0.4 D achievable

 When residual astigmatism remains after insertion of an existing non-toric IOL, an additional toric IOL can be placed in the ciliary sulcus (STIOL) as an option3).